The Lady (2011 film): Authenticity

 Writer Rebecca Frayn interviewed a number of Suu Kyi's confidants and based her screenplay on the testimonies.
 Some supporters provided Frayn information only because she wouldn't disclose these sources, and her work was openly appreciated by Suu Kyi's brother-in-law Anthony Aris.

 To portray Suu Kyi, Michelle Yeoh watched about two hundred hours of audiovisual material on Suu Kyi and took lessons in Burmese.
 Her talent for languages is evident when she delivers Suu Kyi's historic speeches in Burmese.

 The actress had refreshed her skills as a piano player.

 Despite always having been petite, Michelle Yeoh evidently lost weight to embody Suu Kyi whose son had stressed that his mother was slimmer than Yeoh.

-As Yeoh told the New York Post, the silk and cotton costumes she wears are Burmese.

 Luc Besson stated later Michelle Yeoh "had perfected Suu Kyi's appearance and the nuances of her personality to such an extent that the lines between the real human being and the portrayed character blurred when they crossed in real life".

-Under director Luc Besson's helm, his crew also pursued accuracy.
-Even the cardinal directions were respected when Suu Kyi's home was rebuilt, so that the audience would see the sunrise in the same way as Suu Kyi.
-Based on satellite images and about 200 family photographs they constructed a precise 1:1 scale model of this house.

-Luc Besson himself went to Burma, scouted locations and filmed in disguise.

 To achieve authenticity Luc Besson engaged many Burmese actors and extras.
 Some of them, like Thein Win, re-enacted their personal memories.
 Once or twice the filming of a scene had to stop because Michelle Yeoh's performance of a speech (in Burmese) elicited outbursts of emotion among extras who had originally heard Suu Kyi.

 Co-producer Andy Harries concentrated on substantiating the British part of his wife's script.
 He achieved authenticity of the happy time in Suu Kyi's life, when she lived with her family in the United Kingdom.
 Their flat was also recreated on a sound stage, although the film includes scenes shot on location in front of the house itself.
 The scenes showing Michael Aris as a dying cancer patient were also shot on location in the actual hospital.